-2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are addressed in the report; no other resource implications directly as a result of this report.
+2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are set out within this report and supporting appendices; there are no other resource implications directly as a result of this report.

-3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 Risk Management directly addressed within the report and appendices including identification of risks and measures to mitigate likelihood and impact of risks identified.
-3.02 Ways of Working (Sustainable Development) Principles Impact
+3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 addressed within the report and appendices risks and measures to mitigate likelihood and 3.02 Ways of Working (Sustainable Development) Principles Impact Long-term Positive.

-Long-term Positive.
 The Treasury Management Strategy considers the long-term impact of investing and borrowing decisions.

-Prevention No change

-Integration No change
+Prevention No change Integration No change

 Collaboration No change

 Involvement No change

+2.02 Well being Coale Imment

 3.03 Well-being Goals Impact

 Prosperous Wales No impact

 Resilient Wales No impact

 Healthier Wales No impact

 More equal Wales No impact

 Cohesive Wales No impact

 Vibrant Wales No impact

 Globally responsible Wales No impact

-4.00 CONSULTATIONS REQUIRED AND UNDERTAKEN 4.01 Arlingclose Ltd, being the Council's Treasury Management advisors.
+4.00 CONSULTATIONS REQUIRED / CARRIED OUT 4.01 Arlingclose Ltd, being the Council's treasury management advisors.